Grants are considered free money and do not need to be repaid!*

 Minority Undergraduate Retention Grant (Lawton)

-The Lawton Grant is funded by the State of Wisconsin and provides financial assistance to designated under-represented minority undergraduate students to improve opportunity for retention and graduation and to reduce the reliance on student loans.
+The Lawton Grant is funded by the State of Wisconsin and provides financial assistance to designated under-represented minority undergraduate students to improve opportunities for retention and graduation and to reduce the reliance on student loans.
 For questions, view the

 Diversity and College Access (DCA) website or contact this office at 715-346-3225.